The Tiny Tim tomato plant, also known as the unique dwarf, is a top favorite of several house gardeners due to its convenient size.

 Like most of its fellow species, the tomato plants perform well in slightly acidic to neutral soils (5.8 to 7.0).

-If kept in a lower or higher pH level, the plant’s leaves are quick to react; they either lose color or shrivel up.
+If kept at a lower or higher pH level, the plant’s leaves are quick to react; they either lose color or shrivel up.

 Acidic soils are tomato plants’ favorite as the low pH helps the crop take in the nutrients from the soil relatively quickly and efficiently.